 - Run Valorant on a dedicated graphics card.

 - Disable overclocking.

 - Temporarily disable your antivirus.

 1] Make sure your graphics driver is updated

 The first and foremost thing you should ensure is that your graphics driver is updated.
-You are likely to face display issues like a black screen when starting Valorant and more if you have an outdated and corrupted graphics driver on your system.
-So, you must update your graphics drivers to their latest version in order to fix this issue.
+You will likely face display issues like a black screen when starting Valorant and more if you have an outdated and corrupted graphics driver on your system.
+So, you must update your graphics drivers to their latest version to fix this issue.

 There are different means of updating your graphics driver on your Windows PC.